AronSoto/Predict_Stock_Market/README.md

 # Closing Price Prediction Project
 This project utilizes XGBoost to predict the closing prices of a specific company (Intercorp) using data from the country's context (Peru).

+Leave a ⭐ That would motivate me to improve this project.

 ## Description
 The main.py script performs the following tasks: